0xFableOrg/xchain/pages/direction.md

 relayers can be maintained?
 Are there any existing network of relayers that could be leveraged for this task?

-Note: answering questions 1-4 might uncovere a need for relaying there too.
+Note: answering questions 1-4 might uncover a need for relaying there too.

 In the case of token bridging, we note that there are significant issues with liquidity in this
 model: relayers must maintain inventory on all possible destination chains.
 In a world of many small